T0nyX1ang/tikz-minesweeper/README.md

 - This file may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3 of this license or (at your option) any later version.

-- The latest version of this license is in: <http://www.latex-project.org/lppl.txt> and version 1.3 or later is part of all distributions of LaTeX version 2005/12/01 or later.
+- The latest version of this license is at: <http://www.latex-project.org/lppl.txt> and version 1.3 or later is part of all distributions of LaTeX version 2005/12/01 or later.

 ## Other notes

-- `tikz-minesweeper.pdf` is fully in Chinese, and we don't have the efforts to translate it into other languages now.
+- `tikz-minesweeper.pdf` is fully in Chinese, and we don't have the effort to translate it into other languages now.